 Test will be available on March 30, 2020, initially in the U.S. only, with healthcare workers on the frontline prioritized

-Comprehensive two-part test gives immediate results about active infection using a point-of-care (POC) device to be administered by healthcare professionals and a secondary lab-based confirmation available 1-2 days later
+Comprehensive two-part test gives immediate results using a point-of-care (POC) device to be administered by healthcare professionals and a secondary lab-based confirmation available 1-2 days later

 LetsGetChecked invested millions of dollars to set up a new U.S. based CLIA certified-high complexity lab, which allows the company to rapidly scale up testing capacity